Prop Risk & Rules Engine & Payout Safety

 • Device/IP clusters with account counts

-• Dispute outcomes (appeals accepted/denied) to tune rules
+• Dispute outcomes to tune rules

 • Rule triggered + thresholds at that time

-• Trade list / correlation summary (if trade-based)
+• Trade list / correlation summary

-• Device/IP summary (if identity-based)
+• Device/IP summary

 • Reviewer notes + attachments